 The Way provides a real challenge for the experienced.
 On the other hand, some sections are ideal for families and the less ambitious.
 Experienced walkers consider the route to be one of the most challenging of Scotland’s Great Trails.

 Travelling the entire 214 miles of the Southern Upland Way will take you through an amazing variety of scenery.
 This will provide a challenge that will give you a fantastic sense of achievement upon completion.
 Many of the longer sections are very arduous and would be difficult for some to manage in a single day.
 To avoid this some accommodation providers will collect you from pick up points along the route and drop you off again the next morning.
 A transfer service is also available to move your luggage to your next night’s accommodation.
+A series of leaflets can be downloaded to help interoperate the surrounding landscape and local history.

 Most people take about 12 to 16 days to complete the route in one go.
 It can also be split into two or more trips.
 You can do Portpatrick to Moffat in 6 to 8 days and Moffat to Cockburnspath in 6 to 8 days.
 Or take it at your own pace whether fast or slow and enjoy the experience.